husarion/panther_ros/panther_lights/LIGHTS_API.md

         self._param = value
 ```

-To add a new animation definition to basic animations edit the `__init__.py` file in `/src/animation`, and import the newly created animation class:
+To make new animation available in system edit the `__init__.py` file in `/src/animation`, and import the newly created animation class:

 ```
 from .my_cool_animation import MyCoolAnimation